Irish paper money

 An Blascaod Mór (Great Blasket)

-Below, two different Series B 20 pound note print errors illustrate some of the stages of printing on the reverse of the note.
+Below, two different Irish Series B 20 pound note print errors illustrate some of the stages of printing on the reverse of the note.

 Yeats 20 pounds reverse missing print

-A Yeats 20 pound note reverse printing error with missing underprint shows the blue and black printinge on the banknote
+Series B Irish 20 pound note reverse printing error with missing underprint shows the blue and black printinge on the banknote

 reverse of Yeats 20 Pounds